iUkka/ButtonCommander/README.md

 -Verbose [Default:$false]
 ```

-The service receives data from scripts received via return or write-output and sends it to the channel from which the request came.
+The service may receives data from scripts via return or write-output functions.
-If the data came in the form of JSON, the conversion does not occur, and in
-ermost](http://www.mattermost.org/) the source JSON is sent.
+If recieved data not in JSON format, they automatically convert answer to text.
 Examples:
-The [script] section returns string data that is converted to JSON by the service.
-It turns out a simple text message.
+The script from [script] section return simple multiple strings.
+It turns to text message.
-Section [testhello] generates JSON which no change takes place in the [Mattermost](http://www.mattermost.org/) and shows forms with buttons, which in turn are processed in the [testbuttonanswer] section
+Script from section [testhello] generates valid JSON (shows forms with buttons), and processed in the [testbuttonanswer] section.

-** Attention: ** Formatting of messages and / or creating JSON file is entirely the merit of the user :)
+** Attention: ** Formatting of messages and / or creating JSON file is your own work :)
 Enable Verbose mode and test your messages.

+How to test your script:
-**For example, testing the service behavior when processing the [script] section:**
+**For example, test processing the [script] section:**
 ```
 PS C:\ButtonCommander> $1 = .\Dummy-Script.ps1
 PS C:\ButtonCommander> (Invoke-WebRequest -Method Post -uri "http://localhost:12345/script" -body $1).Rawcontent